JoachimKull/AutomatedWayfarer/README.md

 This is a Python Script based on Selenium for automated searching through the Pokemon Go's Wayfarer Portal.
 The goal is to find a certain review based on the title to give it a certain rating.

 ## Prerequisites
+- Download Python 3 and add it to PATH
 - Download: The [chromedriver](https://chromedriver.chromium.org/downloads)
 - The [chrome browser](https://www.google.com/chrome/) itself
 - In the browser - log in and activate sync - restart and see if it is sync is paused.
 If so type ```chrome://settings/content/cookies``` into the search bar and whitelist ```accounts.google.com```.
 Syncing should now work.